Jeffery A. Saal, MD, is board-certified physiatrist at SOAR Spine and Orthopedics in Redwood City, California.

 Dr. Saal is a founding member and past president of the North American Spine Society (NASS), and is one of few select members of the International Society for the Study of the Lumbar Spine (ISSLS).
 Additionally, Dr. Saal founded the Physiatric Association of Spine, Sports, and Occupational Rehabilitation (PASSOR).
 This association emphasizes nonsurgical and minimally invasive approaches to the practice of musculoskeletal medicine.

 Dr. Saal is widely held to be the father of interventional physiatry.
 He and his brother have taught thousands of physicians worldwide in interventional procedures.
 Dr. Saal, along with his brother Joel co-developed the IDET technology and procedure for treating degenerative painful discs.
 He and his brother hold many patents on medical devices.
 They recently developed a new catheter-based injection system for treating spinal disorders.

-Dr. Saal has lectured internationally and published books, book chapters, and original research in the fields of spine care, disc disorders, and sports medicine.
-He is a member of the editorial boards for many journals including SPINE.
-Dr. Saal has served as visiting professor at a number of medical schools throughout the country.
+Dr. Saal has lectured internationally and published books, book chapters, and original research in spine care, disc disorders, and sports medicine.
+He is a member of the editorial boards for many journals, including SPINE.
+Dr. Saal has served as a visiting professor at several medical schools throughout the country.

-Dr. Jeffrey Saal’s research work and publications have revolutionized the care of painful spinal disorders.
-With his brother, Joel Saal, M.D., their research in biochemical mediators of pain and nonsurgical therapy have been at the forefront of spinal medicine.
-Dr. Jeffrey Saal has presented his research studies at international conferences worldwide.
-Drs.
-Saal were the first to describe and scientifically publish their exercise program of specific stabilization exercises to treat painful spinal disorders.
+Dr. Saal has presented his research studies at international conferences worldwide.
+Along with his brother, the team was the first to describe and scientifically publish their exercise program of specific stabilization exercises to treat painful spinal disorders.
 Their exercise program has led to the popular growth of “core” training that is used in gyms worldwide.